BubblyOrca/bubblyorca/README.md

 :wave: Hey there, I'm Bubbly Orca

-I'm a data scientist, DJ, and crypto degen.
+I'm a data scientist, DJ, and crypto connoisseur.
 I enjoy listening to Solange while I code.
 The best way to reach me is through LinkedIn but check out some of my NFTs while you're here: [bubbly orca zone](https://linktr.ee/bubblyorca)

 - 🔭 I’m currently working on making DeFi intelligent through Sena Labs
 - 🌱 I’m currently learning more about tokenization of sub-atomic organisms